-Camp at the beautiful certified organic, Bear Branch Farms, in Stayton, OR.
+Camp at the beautiful certified naturally grown, Bear Branch Farms, in Stayton, OR.
 Tree lined dry camping for shade.
 Great access to hunting, fishing, swimming holes, hiking waterfalls and so much more.
 Only an hour to Portland.
-Camping toilet required.
-All trash must be cleaned up before leaving.
+Camping toilet required October through April.
+We have a Porta potty from late Spril through the end of September.
+Playground and picnic tables to enjoy the farm :) All trash must be cleaned up before leaving.
 This is family friendly camping atmosphere so we expect respectful behavior from our guests.
-Dogs are welcome leashed and behaved :)

 - Check in: After 12PM

 - On arrival: Go straight to camp

 - Minimum nights: 1 night

 - Accepts bookings: 18 months out Weeknight discount: 5% off

 A local swimming hole 5 minutes from the farm is bridge jumping, natural waterslides and a great area for families to gather an...Read more